StatPro Revolution Web API

-The StatPro Revolution OAuth2 Server (also referred to in this documentation as the OAuth2 Server) is based on the final OAuth 2.0 Authorization Framework specification (not a draft), which was published in October 2012.
+The StatPro Revolution OAuth2 Server (also referred to in this documentation as the OAuth2 Server) is based on the final OAuth 2.0 Authorization Framework specification, which was published in October 2012.

-The authorization mechanism of the StatPro Revolution Web API is based on the final OAuth 2.0 Authorization Framework: Bearer Token Usage specification (not a draft), which was also published in October 2012.
+The authorization mechanism of the StatPro Revolution Web API is based on the final OAuth 2.0 Authorization Framework: Bearer Token Usage specification, which was also published in October 2012.

 Also of importance to the OAuth2 Server, Web API and all client applications is the OAuth 2.0 Threat Model and Security Considerations document, published in January 2013.

 From October 2018, the OAuth2 Server supports explicit revocation of refresh tokens by interactive applications according to the OAuth 2.0 Token Revocation specification.

 Sample code is available on GitHub for all three application types.
 The samples show how an access token is obtained from the OAuth2 Server, and is then used to access data via the Web API.